 - Doctors are the most trusted profession in Great Britain with over two-thirds finding them trustworthy.

 - Advertising executives are the most lacking in trust with only 9% seeing them as trustworthy.

 - Politicians generally and government ministers are the most untrustworthy with 63% and 57% citing them as such respectively.

 - Globally, Britons are among the most trusting of judges with 43%.

 Comparing net trust scores across nations shows which countries are marked by low trust in professions, and which show higher levels of trust.

 In all, nine of 22 countries in the index have positive scores.
-This means that most of the professions listed have net positive scores – so more people consider them to be trustworthy rather than untrustworthy.
-The remaining 13 countries have negative scores, which indicates higher levels of distrust with most professions.
-The overall figure for all 22 countries is also negative.
+This means that most of the professions listed have net positive scores – more people consider them to be trustworthy rather than untrustworthy.
+The remaining thirteen countries have negative scores, which indicates higher levels of distrust with most professions.
+The overall figure for all 22 countries also negative.

 - China scores highest on the Index, followed by India, with Canada in third.

-- Sweden, the USA, France, Australia, Great Britain and Germany also show positive scores, meaning citizens of these countries are more trusting of most professions covered in the poll.
+- Sweden, the US, France, Australia, and Germany also show positive scores, meaning citizens of these countries are more trusting of most professions covered in the poll

 - Argentina, South Korea and Hungary are the bottom three countries on the index, indicating high levels of distrust with professions.
 These three countries are notably more negative than the rest of the countries in the poll, which also have negative scores overall.